 On a psychological level, some LGBTQ students may feel lonely and isolated, which puts them at significant risk of depression.
 In fact, studies show that queer students often experience suicidal ideation where they think about, or even attempt, suicide at some point during their college years.
 Taking advantage of mental health services on campus — or the mentoring and support groups available through LGBTQ+ student centers — can go a long way towards alleviating feelings of depression and loneliness.
 Suicide hotlines are also available for people who need immediate help.

 Research indicates that members of the LGBTQ community are more likely to abuse alcohol and drugs than heterosexuals.
-According to Pride Institute, up to 45 percent of the LGBTQ community suffers from alcohol abuse and dependency.
+Reports have suggested that as much as 45 percent of the LGBTQ community may suffer from alcohol abuse and dependency.
 In addition, LGBTQ students are also more likely to become addicted to drugs such as cocaine, ecstasy, marijuana, and GHB.
-To avoid or break this cycle of addiction, students should take advantage of the mental health services available on campus, including alcohol/drug addition services and support groups, so that they learn healthy ways of handling stress, anxiety, depression, and other mental health concerns.
+To avoid or break this cycle of addiction, students should take advantage of the mental health services available on campus, including alcohol/drug addiction services and support groups, so that they learn healthy ways of handling stress, anxiety, depression, and other mental health concerns.

 LGBTQ+ Students and Studying Abroad

 Students who have the opportunity to study abroad can reap many benefits experiencing college life through the lens of another country and culture.
 Over 300,000 college students study abroad each academic year, and an additional 38,000 took part in noncredit volunteer programs and internships outside the country, according to the Institute of International Education's Open Doors report.
 For LGBTQ+ students who want to be part of the about 10 percent of college students who study abroad, it's important to be aware of the unique challenges they may encounter in different countries.
 Some countries will be very open and progressive, while others may be the complete opposite.